 Exploration of key issues and topics from a range of theoretical viewpoints and intellectual and methodological traditions is encouraged.

-JPHE is fully peer-reviewed, applying a triple blind review system in order to ensure the integrity of the review process.
-This triple blind review system involves the submissions being anonymised before being allocated to Senior Editors for handling.
+JPHE is fully peer-reviewed, applying a double blind review system in order to ensure the integrity of the review process.
 As a web-only journal committed to the widest possible dissemination of research, JPHE is fully open access and does not demand author fees of any kind (please follow the link for more information about copyright).
 Accepted contributions are published under Creative Commons licencing (Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License; please visit the Creative Commons website for complete terms https://creativecommons.org/licenses/by-nc-nd/4.0.

 JPHE is not confined to any particular theoretical stance or any specific methodology.
 A submitted paper must, however, present novel and interesting research, and do so in a clear, concise, and scholarly manner.